ID: MRFR/E&P/0603-CR | 132 Pages | Published By Anshula Mandaokar on April 2022

 Global MCHP Market, by Region

 |Market Size||2030: USD 3,870 Million|

 |Report Coverage||Revenue Forecast, Competitive Landscape, Growth Factors, and Trends|

-|Segments Covered||Capacity, Prime Mover, Application|
+|Segments Covered||Capacity, Fuel, Prime Mover, Application, and Region|

-|Key Vendors||Honda Power (Japan), Vaillant Group (Germany), Yanmar Holdings Co.
-Ltd. (Japan), Ceres Power Holdings PLC (U.K), Qnergy (U.S.), Aisin Group (Japan), BDR Thermea Group (U.K), Centrica plc (U.K), Mondragon Corporation (Spain), Viessmann Group (Germany), Dantherm Power (Denmark), Nucusa Energy (U.S.), and Solid Power (U.S.).|
+|Key Vendors||Honda India Power Products Ltd. (Japan), Vaillant Group (Germany), Yanmar Holdings Co.
+(Japan), Ceres Power Holdings Plc (UK), Qnergy (US), Aisin Corporation (Japan), BDR Thermea Group (Europe), Centrica Plc (Canada), Viessmann Group (Germany), Dantherm Power (Europe), Enginuity Power Systems (US), and Solid Power (US)|

-The worldwide MCPH market is expected to thrive at about 15.5% CAGR through the review period.
+The worldwide MCPH market is expected to thrive at about 13.5% CAGR through the review period.
 It is because of the high rate of adoption MCPH to settle the surge in industrial and domestic heat and electricity requirements.

 Internal combustion engine, Rankine cycle engine, PEMFC, SOFC, and stirling engine are technologies that are deployed in MCPH.
 All these technologies enable about 80% utilization of fuel to meet the rising thermal and electricity demands.
 The stirling engine technology is observed to hold high traction.

 MCHP are observed as an effective solution to the surging residential and non-residential thermal demands.
 Industrial heat power requirements are increasing.
 Meanwhile, the need to reduce carbon footprint is significant.
 Thus, MCPH are adopted across different sectors.
 In addition, residential applications of MCPH is also noted to increase due to the increase in the expansion of the global population base.
 These are identified as potential growth inducers of the MCPH market.